ds-04/librenms_apidoc/README.md

 # librenms_apidoc
-Create documentation by pulling information from a LibreNMS monitoring system instance using librenms-handler/API.
+Create documentation by pulling information from a LibreNMS monitoring system instance, using librenms-handler and API interaction: https://github.com/WhaleJ84/librenms_handler

 <h1>Status - testing USE AT OWN RISK</h1>